 - ½ tsp kosher salt

-For Sautéed Mushrooms
+For the Sautéed Mushrooms

 - 1 pound (about 500 g) fresh whole cremini mushrooms, gently scrubbed and quartered